 The Book of Mormon received its world premiere on Broadway in early 2011 where it opened to considerable praise from critics ranging from the New York Times' Ben Brantley ("The best musical of this century!") to RollingStone magazine ("The new gold standard for Broadway").
-It was so successful in fact, that it quickly spawned not one but two US tours and a separate production in Chicago, with the West End's very own (and eagerly anticipated!) production opening in 2013.
+It was so successful in fact, that it quickly spawned not one but two US tours and a separate production in Chicago, with our very own production opening in 2013.

 Did you know?

 Surprisingly, there hasn't been any major uproar from the Mormon church, or The Church of Jesus Christ of Latter-day Saints.
-In an official statement they good-naturedly agreed that the musical would entertain any audience member for a night but that " the Book of Mormon as a volume of scripture will change people's lives forever."
+In an official statement they good-naturedly agreed that the musical would entertain any audience member for a night but that "the Book of Mormon as a volume of scripture will change people's lives forever" - Nice.

 Previews from: 25 February 2013